-While it’s technically a fruit, most nutritionists still view tomatoes as a vegetable due to their lower fructose content and due to the fact that they’re most often used similarly to other veggies.
+While it’s technically a fruit, most nutritionists still view tomatoes as a vegetable.
+This is due to their lower fructose content and the fact that they’re most often used similarly to other veggies.

-Our daily keto carb count shouldn’t be creeping over more than 30 grams per day, and luckily, from a macronutrient perspective, tomatoes contain between just 3-4 grams of net carbs per 100 grams.
+Our daily keto carb count shouldn’t be creeping over more than 30 grams per day.
+Luckily, from a macronutrient perspective, tomatoes contain between just 3-4 grams of net carbs per 100 grams.

-However, a low carb count isn’t the only reason for including a food in your diet, and tomatoes themselves come in many varieties, so let’s take a closer look at them to see just how keto-friendly they are.
+However, a low carb count isn’t the only reason for including tomatoes in your diet, and tomatoes themselves come in many varieties.
+Let’s take a closer look at them to see just how keto-friendly they are.

 Types of Tomato

-There are thousands of varieties of tomato grown around the world, so we’ll be sticking to the most common ones for now, but some of these do have different macros, so it’s worth knowing which are suitable for keto and which aren’t.
+There are thousands of varieties of tomato grown around the world, so we’ll be sticking to the most common ones for now.
+Some of these do have different macros, so it’s worth knowing which are suitable for keto and which aren’t.